GabeStah/dgraph-twitter-clone/tutorial/content/_index.md

 }
 ```

 As you may recall from our schema, predicates like `tweet.user`, `tweet.hashtag`, and `tweet.inReplyToStatusId` are `uid`, `[uid]`, `uid` types, respectively.
-Dgraph knows to retrieve the nodes and relevant data for predicates of such data types when we request them.
+Dgraph knows to retrieve the nodes and relevant data for predicates of such data types when we request them, because of the "edge" the two nodes share.
 This provides a tremendous amount of power since we can easily retrieve nodes and their relationships without requiring any complex SQL-like queries.
 Consider the `tweet.inReplyToStatusId` predicate in particular.
 Our base tweet node has a `uid` of `0xbf8` and its own edge values like `"tweet.text": "@GabeStah Totam et quo rem et quisquam eligendi quod enim. #efficient #ducimus"`.
 However, `tweet.inReplyTostatusId` references a _different_ tweet node with a `uid` of `0x10a3`, and its entire set of related edges is returned in the query above, including its own `tweet.text` of `"@Keara_Walter33 Open-architected multi-state utilisation #clicks-and-mortar #out-of-the-box"`.
 Pretty cool!

 So, when we query Dgraph and get a result like the one above how do we convert that JSON into our model-like formats?
 We **deserialize** it!
 With the logic we explored above in `Tweet.ts` and `BaseModel.ts`, our constructor can accept a _partial_ `Tweet` object retrieved from Dgraph and go through the process of deserializing it to convert fields like `tweet.inReplyToStatusId` into a `Tweet` model instance.

+{{% notice "note" %}} You may be wondering why we opted for this predicate naming convention -- prefixing predicates with the "object" type they refer to, such as `tweet.inReplyToStatusId`.
+Dgraph and GraphQL+- do not have any such requirements, so the first reason is just to better illustrate the separation of concerns between where we expect data to be stored.
+The second reason is since this is a Twitter clone app, we're using many of the same field names that the official [Twitter API](https://developer.twitter.com/en/docs/tweets/post-and-engage/api-reference/get-statuses-show-id) uses.
+That said, feel free to name your predicates however you see fit.{{% /notice %}}

 #### Creating Tweets

-To see how we create new `Tweet` first recall that the `BaseModel<T>.create()` method invokes the `this.load()` method and uses that result to generate a new instance of `this`.
+To see how we create a new `Tweet` first recall that the `BaseModel<T>.create()` method invokes the `this.load()` method and uses that result to generate a new instance of `this`.

 ```ts
 // File: packages/dgraph-query-manager/src/models/BaseModel.ts